 Another benefit of floating-rate bonds is their quarterly coupon cycle, whereas most fixed-rate bonds have bi-annual coupons.
 Unlike some of the highest yielding TDs and Cash Management Accounts, which only apply interest at the end of the savings period, investing in floating-rate bonds allows you to determine your own cycle of interest payments.

-The XTB Cash Plus Portfolio contains just 3 floating-rate XTBs, but offers holders a regular monthly income as bonds have been selected to pay coupons in each month of the year.
+The XTB Monthly Income Portfolio contains just 3 floating-rate XTBs, but offers holders a regular monthly income as bonds have been selected to pay coupons in each month of the year.

 Ready to look closer at floating-rate bonds?